-Forest school in F1 is on Friday.
-Please send your child to school ready, in forest school-appropriate clothing, with some school shoes in a bag to change into later on.
+Forest school in F1 is on Monday.
+Please send your child to school ready, in Forest School-appropriate clothing, with some shoes in a bag to change into later on.

 If you do not send waterproofs, your child will use a set from school.

 In the winter you may also wish to send your child with extra clothing such as thermals, hats, gloves, scarf, extra layers, etc.

 IT IS MORE COMFORTABLE FOR CHILDREN TO WEAR LEGGINGS/ TROUSERS UNDERNEATH THEIR WATERPROOFS ON FOREST SCHOOL DAYS.

 We are always very grateful for any time you can spare to come in and help in Foundation.
 You could support with baking, cutting out, reading, playing games, anything.
 If you have any special talents that may be of benefit to the children please come and see a member of staff.
 Parent helpers play a big part in a lot of the activities that we offer at school and sometimes if we haven’t got enough the activities can’t go ahead.